barryclark/jekyll-now/_posts/2023-07-24-unsafe-rust-exploration.md

 there is [this brilliant series](https://rust-unofficial.github.io/too-many-lists/) and of course [the Rustonomicon](https://doc.rust-lang.org/nomicon/) which provides a thorough treatise of unsafe Rust.
-Also a long time ago there used to exist an unstable standard library API with the exact same purpose.
+Also a long time ago there used to exist an unstable standard library API with the exact same purpose (and name) as our `map_in_place`.
 You can look at it's long removed implementation [here](https://github.com/rust-lang/rust/blob/9a92aaf19a64603b02b4130fe52958cc12488900/src/libcollections/vec.rs#L787).

 # How To Do It Safely

 Okay.
-In the introduction I did mention that there was a better way of doing all this.
+Somewhere further above I alluded to the fact that there was a better way of doing all this.
 One that does not require us to deal with the unsafe details first hand.
-But didn't I say that functionality was never stabilized and removed?
-Not quite, it just got subsumed somewhere else.
-So the way to do the in-place transformation of a vector in today's Rust (1.71 at the time of writing) is:
+But didn't I just write that `map_in_place` was never stabilized and the whole functionality got removed?
+Not quite, the magic happens somewhere else now.
+The way to do the in-place transformation of a vector in today's Rust (1.71 at the time of writing) is:

 ```rust